 Use 80% whole wheat bread.
 Do the toast on the grills.

-Soak overnight.
-Use 30 eggs, 2 qts. milk, 4 tsp salt, vanilla and cinnamon for flavour.
+Make in the morning.
+Use 30 eggs, 2 litres. milk, 4 tsp salt, vanilla and cinnamon for flavour.
 Slice 3 loaves of French bread so that there is at least 2 slices per person.
 Slice bread, place on cookie sheets and pour egg mixture over.